 Competitors in each division (gender/level/class) will be awarded points based on the standard league standing scoring system.

-Athletes may compete in as many season competitions as they desire.
-Their three best performances will determine their standings in their division (gender/level/class group) of the league.
-At each NCL competition, a league point total is awarded based on how the ninja places overall at the end of the competition in their division.
+Athletes may compete in as many regular season competitions as they desire.
+Their THREE best performances will determine their standings in their division (gender/level/age class) of the league.
+At each NCL regular season competition, a league point total is awarded based on how the ninja places overall at the end of the competition in their division.
 The most league points will be received for 1st place overall in each division, the least amount of league points will be awarded to the last place finisher in all overall division.
-Find a more detailed explanation see the league standing scoring system which is used by all leagues under USA Ninja.
+For a more detailed explanation, see the league standing scoring system.